 Every time you snap a photo or video, it’s automatically added to the Photos app.
 It’s easy to end up with a huge number of pictures, but luckily the app gives plenty of different ways to look through them.

-Photos is separated into four key sections, represented by the tabs at the bottom of the screen: Photos, For You, Albums and Search.
+Photos is separated into four key sections, represented by the tabs at the bottom of the screen: Library, For You, Albums and Search.
 Let’s take a quick look at each one.

 Use the Years view for the wider perspective respresented, or drill down to Days for a gorgeous zoomed-in view that gives a gridded timeline of your photos, one day at a time.